SongOnWater/KMSunflower_CP/README.md

     }
 }
 ```
-The above code fetches Json string from a file in "assets", then parse the Json string into a  list of entities, and insert the entities into the database as inital data.
-There ares some pionts :
+The above code fetches Json string from a file in "assets", then parse the Json string into a  list of entities, and insert the entities into the database as initial data.
+There ares some points :
  1. CoroutineWorker of Android and Multiplatform.
  2. Json of Android and Multiplatform.
 ### Data Seeding
-For Android Room has **RoomDatabase.Callback** to seed intial data into database, and Room also helps you deal the synchronization issues of quering while seeding immediately.
+For Android Room has **RoomDatabase.Callback** to seed initial data into database, and Room also helps you deal the synchronization issues of querying while seeding immediately.
 Even thought We can seed data in Sqldelight in Schema::Create(), but the seeding not yet has been saw while doing query.
 So I add a mechanism to refresh the data passed through viewmodel.
 ```kotlin
 inner class PlantDao {
     private val refreshTrigger = MutableStateFlow(false)